edward-prosser/corda-docs/content/en/docs/cdl/cdl-to-code/path-constraints.md

 - `outputMultiplicityConstraint` defines the range of number of outputs of Primary type that is required.
 - `additionalStatesConstraint` defines which additional states must be present in the transaction.

-A Path in a transactions will only be allowed by the PathConstraint if it passes all these requirements.
+A Path in a transaction will only be allowed by the PathConstraint if it passes all these requirements.

 `additionalStatesConstraint` are implemented as follows: